harsh159357/contacts/README.md

 There are still some things which are pending in this project make a pull request to improve this project or suggest an idea to improve this project further by raising issues.

-# Pull Requests

-I welcome and encourage all pull requests.
-It usually will take me within 24-48 hours to respond to any issue or request.
-Here are some basic rules to follow to ensure timely addition of your request:

-1. Match coding style (braces, spacing, etc.) This is best achieved using `Reformat Code` feature of Android Studio `CMD`+`Option`+`L` on Mac and `CTRL` + `ALT` + `L` on Linux + Windows .
-2. If its a feature, bugfix, or anything please only change code to what you specify.
-3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
-4. Pull requests _must_ be made against `develop` branch.
-Any other branch (unless specified by the maintainers) will get rejected.
-5. Check for existing [issues](https://github.com/iampawan/FlutterWithFirebase/issues) first, before filing an issue.
-6. Make sure you follow the set standard as all other projects in this repo do
-7. Have fun!

 ### Project Maintained By

 # [Harsh Sharma](http://bit.ly/githarsh)